mehrabhamidi/distances-matrix/docs/index.md

       * chr - The name of the chromosome (one of chr1, chr2, ..., chrX, chrY or chrM).
       * pos - The position of the mutation in the chromosome.
       * cancer - The cancer type of the mutational catalogue.

+  __outputs__:
+  * A data.frame containing the input genomic regions, plus the calculated p-values for each genomic region and each cancer.